-Unfortunately, though, while the XD4 does have a couple of things unique for itself, most of the common features are now stripped-down compared with previous models.
+Unfortunately, while the XD4 does have a couple of things unique for itself, most of the common features are now stripped-down compared with previous models.

 ZenWiFi AX Mini’s core features

 Following is the list of what you can expect from the XD4.
-For comparison, when applicable, I also added the screenshots of the equivalents in the XT8.
+For comparison, when applicable, I also added screenshots of the equivalents in the XT8.

 Universal setting restoration